smithers54/azure-docs/articles/vpn-gateway/vpn-gateway-vpn-faq.md

 You can change the authentication method for your point-to-site connections by going to the **Point-to-site configuration** section under the VPN Gateway and checking the desired radio button.
 Current options are **Azure certificate, RADIUS authentication and Azure Active Directory**.
 Please note that current clients **may not be able to connect** after the change until the new profile has been downloaded and configured on the client.

+## Can I use Azure AD authentication for Mac clients?

+No, currently Azure AD authentication is only available through Windows machines using the Azure VPN client from the Windows store.

 ## <a name="P2S"></a>Point-to-Site using native Azure certificate authentication

 This section applies to the Resource Manager deployment model.